This Charming Beach Town in Portugal Has Dolphin Cruises, National Park Beaches, and Legendary Fried Seafood

 Photo courtesy of Charity De Souza

-Setúbal’s charming historic center is a haven for those who love cobblestone streets, colorful tiles, and buzzing local markets.
+Setúbal’s charming historic center is great for a stroll, lined with cobblestone streets, colorful tiles, and buzzing local markets.
 Don’t miss the Livramento Market, where you can pick up fresh seafood, produce, and local crafts as fun souvenirs.
-After a day of exploring, kick back at one of the outdoor cafes.
+Before a day of exploring, visit one of the outdoor cafes for coffee, juice and local pastries.

 Visit Forte de São Filipe